Mission 09 · Stage 1

 Try it

-• Run — the blink should NOT look perfectly regular.
+• Press the green Run button — the blinking should look wobbly, not perfect.

 Peek at code